mikedfunk/learning/screen/basics.md

 * `screen -ls` show running sessions
 * `screen -x mysessionname` attach to session by name
 * `screen -d` detach session
+* `screen -dAR mysessionname` detach any other screens attached to named session mysessionname and attach to it. create it if necessary.

 ## Windows